The new wave of SME lending5 Aug 2020

 In the UK, there are 5.5 million small to medium enterprises (SME).
-This sector has seen a substantial amount of growth in recent years, and micro businesses and SMEs now make up a staggering 99% of private companies in the UK.
+This sector has seen a substantial amount of growth in recent years, and micro businesses and SMEs now make up a staggering 99% of private companies in the UK, leading to a new wave of SME lending.

 Representing a third of the private sector workforce, small businesses account for 51% of private sector turnover with £1.9tn.
 This makes SMEs an extremely important part of the UK economy and workforce.